jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 # Verb valence change

+BLT 3.20

 # Verb morphology

 ## Person and number marking on a verb

-There may be person and number marking on the verb which [contains information about the core arguments](#marking-strategies-of-arguments).
-This is sometimes called *argument indexing*.
+There may be person and number marking on the verb which contains information about [the core arguments](#marking-strategies-of-arguments).
+This is sometimes called [argument indexing](#argument-indexation).

 See
 - The rise and preservation of argument indexing systems by Sebastian Collin